 It was this type of demeanor, the railing against authority, that attracted Joe Exotic to Lowe in the first place.
 Of course, the fact that Lowe allegedly had multimillions to buy his drowning animal sanctuary also helped.
 Alas, Lowe was not the savior Exotic had hoped he’d be.

-Jeff Lowe’s Relationship With Joe Exotic
+Inside Jeff Lowe’s Troubled Relationship With The “Tiger King”

 In 2007, Lowe was sued by Prince for allegedly selling clothes with the singer’s trademarked symbol on them.
 Lowe purportedly claimed at the time that he worked for Prince, though Dale Atkins of the singer’s legal team graciously disagreed.